 \subsection{Agent Orchestration}

-Orchestrating multiple agents in FMware, both FM-based and traditional, ensures efficient handling of complex tasks by assigning sub-tasks to specialized agents, improving scalability and reliability~\cite{rasal2024navigating}.
-This mirrors microservices, where modular components collaborate for a common goal, integrating flexibility and maintainability into production systems.
+Orchestrating multiple agents in FMware (both FM-based and traditional) ensures the handling of complex tasks by assigning sub-tasks to specialized agents, thereby improving scalability and reliability~\cite{rasal2024navigating}.
+This approach mirrors microservices architecture, where modular components collaborate toward a common goal to integrate flexibility and maintainability into production systems.

-\tinyskip \textbf{Over-reliance on FM planning capability.} Relying solely on an FM's planning capabilities in production FMware introduces risks like unpredictability and lack of transparency, often leading to errors and unreliable outcomes due to issues such as hallucinations or failure to align with business logic~\cite{guo2024large,huang2024understanding}.
-In contrast, demos may succeed with FM-based planning due to their controlled environment.
+\respto{1-24} In practice, frameworks such as LangChain and LlamaIndex are used to implement these multi-step, tool-using agents on top of Prompting and Grounding stages~\cite{bouchard2024building}.
+Whether utilizing pre-determined flows or dynamic FM-generated workflows, production agentic systems are typically built as engineered compositions of the same core levers (e.g., prompt templates, retrieval components, and tool-call policies).
+Consequently, Agent Orchestration requires rigorous observability and guarding to be production-ready.